Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so the description must cover behavior.
-It states it returns plain text and metadata, but lacks details on errors, rate limits, authentication, or what happens if both parameters are supplied.
+No annotations are provided, so the description carries the full burden.
+It states the tool returns plain text and metadata, implying a read operation, but does not disclose error behavior, authentication needs, rate limits, or what happens if both or neither parameter is provided.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.